ags799/ags799.github.io/_posts/2021-01-20-npm-shrinkwrap.md

 # What is `npm shrinkwrap`?
 It's a subcommand of the `npm` tool.
 You run it within a Node project to create a file `npm-shrinkwrap.json`.

+Note that you'll probably want to run `npm shrinkwrap --dev` to include your development dependencies.

 # What is the `npm-shrinkwrap.json` for?
 It's a list of all of your dependencies and their exact versions.